Nicholai518/spring-boot-friends-rest-api/README.md

 # spring-boot-friends-rest-api

-Friends list API written in Java using Spring boot.
+This project implements a REST API that exposes a "friends list" written in Java & Spring Boot.
+The functionality is similar to that found in games and social networks.

+## Features
+-Able to accept or decline friend request.

+## Motivation
+This project was implemented to gain more experience with back-end development for games.

 ## Documentation